-Buyer's Guide: Lugavere follows this simple metric when buying eggs: pasture-raised > omega-3 enriched > free-range > conventional.
+Buyer's Guide: Lugavere follows this simple rule when buying eggs: look for pasture-raised first, omega-3 enriched second, free-range third, and lastly, conventional.

 Extra-Virgin Olive Oil

-Benefits: Look to those who follow a Mediterranean diet: Studies suggest they have a lower incidence of Alzheimer's disease, perhaps because of their love of olive oil.
+Benefits: Studies suggest that those who follow a Mediterranean diet have a lower incidence of Alzheimer's disease, perhaps because of their love of olive oil.
 This staple ingredient protects the brain and fights inflammation.

-Cooking Tips: Lugavere's go-to lunch is a "huge salad drenched with extra-virgin olive oil and then topped with either chicken, grass-fed beef, or wild salmon."
+Cooking Tips: Lugavere's go-to lunch is a large salad dressed generously with extra-virgin olive oil and topped with either chicken, grass-fed beef, or wild salmon.
 He recommends using olive oil as a dressing and storing it in a cool, dry place.

 Buyer's Guide: Quality extra-virgin olive oils should taste grassy, not greasy.
 If there's one type of food you should avoid, it's grain and seed oils like canola and corn oil, says Lugavere.
 "More often than not, [they] contain trans fats and dangerous chemicals called aldehydes, which impair brain function even if you're young and healthy."